EderRoger/segmentation_rd/README.md

 ##Considerations##

-* First I made a project using Rails to forms views (simple_form) but latter i realized to get a 100% of requirements I need it AngularJS but my time is just tied and this cannot be made.
+* First I made a project using Rails to forms views (simple_form) but latter i realized to get a 100% of requirements I need it AngularJS but my time is just tight and this cannot be made.
 * I created a simple CRUD contact and a QueryBuilder form to make dinamic filters
 * The agregator 'OR' and 'AND' both be missing, because the time will be short :( sorry
-* the reason to created a stack using ansible was just to automate infrastructure.
+* The reason to created a stack using ansible was just to automate infrastructure.
 (DevOps culture :) )